Ardumower/Sunray/ublox_f9p_configs/readme.txt

 ----------------------------------------------

-ublox f9p firmware updates are available here: https://www.u-blox.com/en/product/zed-f9p-module#tab-documentation-resources
+B) ublox f9p firmware updates are available here:

+https://www.u-blox.com/en/product/zed-f9p-module#tab-documentation-resources

+After updating, you will need to tansfer (and save) the configuration again.